 Moving Messages to Local Storage

-Note: If your .PST file is stored on your local C: drive (rather then your My Documents folder), it should be backed up regularly.
+Note: If your .PST file is stored on your local C: drive (rather than your My Documents folder), it should be backed up regularly.
 If you are unsure about your office's backup procedure, check with other office staff or contact Computer Support for further assistance.

 Note: Your computer may already have the "Outlook-PST" folder on your Local Disk (C:) in the Local Documents folder.
 If so, skip step 1.